Code-Institute-Submissions/EliteFitness/README.md

 * Orange: vibrant, energetic, stimulate, invigorate, health & vitality.
     * A gym is an active and energetic environment and being active can lead to better health.
-* Black: power, control, dicipline, luxury, exclusive.
+* Black: power, control, discipline, luxury, exclusive.
     * Associated with becoming strong, following a plan, beign dedicated to your fitness journey.
     * Ties in with the name "Elite Fitness"
 * White: clean, simple, calm
     * A gym should always be clean.
-    * The structure of the gym and classes makes it easy to follow foir any fitness level.
+    * The structure of the gym and classes makes it easy to follow for any fitness level.
     * Exercise releases endorphins which can help lift your mood and make you feel relaxed.

 # Features